Bobby Hackett: Biography

 In 1965, he toured with the singer Tony Bennett.
 In 1966 and 1967, he accompanied Bennett on two European tours.
 In the early 1970s, he performed separately with Dizzy Gillespie and Teresa Brewer.

 In 2012, Hackett was selected to be inducted into the Rhode Island Music Hall of Fame.

 Personal life

-Bobby Hackett married Edna Lillian Lee Hackett (d.
+Hackett married Edna Lillian Lee Hackett (d.
 2000) in 1937.
 The Hacketts lived primarily in New York City and spent summers on Cape Cod, Massachusetts.
 They had a daughter, Barbara (d.
 2003); and a son, Ernie, who became a professional drummer.

 Hackett was a Freemason and was active with St. Cecile Lodge #568, a lodge specifically for musicians and artists.

 Hackett died in 1976 of a heart attack at the age of 61.